-Another easy way to pay because we can collect your rent on any day you choose and we can make sure your payments are updated if there are any annual adjustments.
+An easy way to pay because we can collect your rent on any day you choose and we can make sure your payments are updated if there are any annual adjustments.

 Alternatively you can give us a call on 0300 123 2221

-To pay by online banking, you must type your Payment Reference Number into the reference field for the payment to go through.
+If you use online banking, you must type your Payment Reference Number into the reference field for the payment to go through.
 You can find your reference number at the top of your rent statements.
 Phone us on 0300 123 2221 if you require our bank details.